-Social security contributions: The employer must contribute an amount equal to 10.5% of the monthly salary of its Omani employees for social security (covering old age, disability, and death); and 1% of the monthly salary for industrial illnesses and injuries.
+Social security contributions: The employer must contribute a 13.5% of the monthly salary of its Omani employees for social security (covering old age, disability, and death); and 1% of the monthly salary for industrial illnesses and injuries.
 The contributions are required for Omani employees between the ages of 15 and 59 who are permanently employed in the private sector.
 A unified system of insurance protection coverage applies to citizens of GCC member states working in other GCC countries.
 Omani private sector employees between the ages of 15 and 59 must contribute 7% of their monthly salary for social security purposes (old age, disability, and death).

 Omani citizens employed in both the private and public sectors are required to contribute 1% of their monthly salary to the Job Security Fund, matched by contributions by their employer.
+Further, employers are required to pay monthly contributions of 1% of the monthly salary for non-Omani employees, for the maternity leave insurance to the Fund.